ramellose/mako_docs/content/demo/vignette/metadata.md

 toc: true
 ---

 The command below carries out hypergeometric tests to see if the metadata (skin vs gut) is linked to specific taxa.
-Note that this functionality is meant for exploratory analysis only.
-Depending on the type of metadata available to you, more appropriate statistical methods may be available.
+Note that this functionality is meant for exploratory analysis only and do not include multiple-testing corrections.
+Depending on the type of metadata available to you and the structure of your experimental design, more appropriate statistical methods may be available.
 The <code>-var all</code> parameter tells mako to run the tests across all variables.

 <code>mako metastats -fp . -cf -var all</code>